Legal

 • Websites the user's system accessed through our website

-• This data will not be merged with other data sources.
+This data will not be merged with other data sources.
 The data is collected on the basis of Art.
-6 (1) (f) UK GDPR.
-The website operator has a legitimate interest in the technically error-free presentation and optimization of his website - and server log files are therefore recorded.
+6(1)(f) UK GDPR.
+The website operator has a legitimate interest in the technically error-free presentation and optimization of the website.
+Contact form submissions are stored in a secure database with row-level security controls that prevent unauthorised access.

 This privacy policy has been created with the assistance of DataGuard.